 Ochsner values the partnerships we have with vendors across our network.
 The goods and services of our partners provide allow us to deliver quality care to the communities we serve.
 As a trusted healthcare provider, we must ensure all our vendors meet certain federal compliance requirements.

-Vendors and service providers register with VendorProof Engage and enter relevant business information through the easy-to-use portal.
-VendorProof Engage then monitors the vendor, checking for compliance and risk-related issues.
+Vendors and service providers register with VendorProof and enter relevant business information through the easy-to-use portal.
+VendorProof then monitors the vendor, checking for compliance and risk-related issues.
 All vendors are required to enroll, regardless of the service provided (e.g., cleaning service, vehicle maintenance, decorating service, any healthcare service, etc.).

 ProviderTrust: Our Vendor Compliance Partner